Panther-lair - Pitt survives late push from Duke; wins 79-73

 Pitt only had three field goals in the final ten minutes of the game, but all were important baskets.
 Junior point guard Xavier Johnson blew by the defender for a Euro-step layup to give Pitt a 75-71 advantage with 1:40 remaining.
 Johnson then found a cutting Toney for a dunk to make it a six point game.
 Johnson added two free throws to set the final.

-The Pitt point guard finished with 9 points and 11 assists and came up with some clutch plays down the stretch to help preserve the win.
+The Pitt point guard finished with 9 points and 11 assists and came up with some clutch plays down the stretch to help preserve the win after some shaky turnovers.

 The game started with a quick burst of energy from the Panthers.
 Pitt, normally a slow starting team, scored the first 8 points of the game.
 Pitt expected to face a man to man defense from Duke tonight, but the Blue Devils primarily played zone.

 Tuesday marks Pitt's first win over Duke since the 2015-16 season.
-It also gives Jeff Capel his first win over his alma-mater.
-He had been 0-2 in the past two seasons.
+It also gives Jeff Capel his first win over his alma mater and mentor Mike Krzyzewski.
+He had been 0-2 in the past two seasons against Duke.
 Pitt is scheduled to take on Boston College on Saturday for now.